 She asked “Why are we making this harder than it needs to be?
 When we decided to sell our townhome at full asking price to a cash buyer with a short close, that’s exactly what happened.
 Let’s put it out to the Universe that we want this RV transaction to be quick and easy and happen effortlessly.”
 And so we did.

 Within weeks of this declaration, we had not one but two of our followers (one from Kansas, one from Florida) send us a message casually mentioning they were looking for an RV like ours – with an office space.
-This meant we would not need to restore the original bunk beds, which we were VERY happy about, as that would have been a big job.
+This meant we would not need to restore the original bunk beds.
+We were VERY happy about that, as that would have been a big job.

 Restoring Rocky ‘back to factory’

 We spent a couple of evenings restoring the coach back to original condition.
-It seems most buyers would like to see an RV looking more original and less personalized – closer to what it would like coming from the factory.
+It seems most buyers would like to see an RV looking more original and less personalized.
+They generally like them closer to what it was like coming from the factory.
 That would make it easier for them to imagine the RV as their own.